Who is the guide for?

 To use MS Project successfully Project Managers need a strong foundation in Project Scheduling concepts and techniques.
 Project Managers are are not infallible, they make mistakes, they get influenced to cut corners and they can easily miss activities and dependencies.
-See top 10 Microsoft Project mistakesstakeholdermap.comIf you are reading this guide then you are likely to be involved in a project and will be impacted by it's success or failure, it is in your interest to analyse the plan, look out for key warning signs and feedback to the Project Manager.
+See top 10 Microsoft Project mistakesstakeholdermap.comIf you are reading this guide then you are likely to be involved in a project and will be impacted by it's success or failure, it is in your interest to analyze the plan, look out for key warning signs and feedback to the Project Manager.

 The project plan at first glanceAs part of the MS Office suite Microsoft Project uses a similar navigation as Word, Excel etc. Underneath the toolbars the plan itself will be split into two areas:

 - On the left hand side is a table view.
 Running from left to right you should see columns for tasks, duration, start and finish dates and resources.
 There may be additional columns, but these are the key areas.